CuboidRaptor/Python-Beetroot/README.rst

   this with random functions, use the nocache=True argument.

 - beetroot.retargs() ; Returns a list of all arguments of function.

+- beetroot.locate() ; Throws an error, allows you to locate your beetroot installation.

+- beetroot.strlist() ; Makes every single item in a list a string, with str() or .decode(), with proper bytestring handling.

+- beetroot.errprint() ; Prints stuff to stderr.

+- beetroot.errprintn() ; Same as beetroot.errprint(), but it doesn't print a trailing newline.

 Memory functions and stuff:
 ===========================